Mathias-SantAnna/lotr-collectibles/TESTING.md

 — **Visibilities and functionalities** —

-The website is available on the major web browsers, such as **Chrome**, **Safari**, **Firefox**, **Opera** and **Microsoft Edge**.
-To make sure all the visual contents are shown and functions work properly on those browsers, the below tests are carried out on all of them. *Except Chrom that is used to build the website
+The website is compatible with all major browsers, such as **Chrome**, **Safari**, **Firefox**, **Opera** and **Microsoft Edge**.
+The tests listed below are run on all of them to ensure that all visual items are displayed and functionality perform properly on those browsers. *With the exception of Chrom, which was used to create the website.

-1. Open the website on the browser to do a visual test.
-Look at all the pages to see if everything appears as expected (both desktop and mobile sizes)
+1. To perform a visual test, open the website in a browser.
+Examine all of the pages to ensure that everything is in order (both desktop and mobile sizes).
-2. Try all the functions outlined on the Python Functions test
+2. Complete the Python Functions test by using all of the functions listed.

 <details>
 <summary>Python Functions</summary><br>